adrian154/blog/public/blogposts/rubiks/blogpost.md

 How do we actually make use of symmetry?
 For starters, let's first define it in terms of cubies instead of face colors, so that it is compatible with our cube representation.

+TODO

 ## The Inverse

 There's one last trick up our sleeve that we can use to further boost our pruning.
 Suppose $S$ is the sequence of moves that creates some position.
 We know that there is some sequence of moves $S^{-1}$ such that $S \times S^{-1}$ produces the solved state.
 Because of this relationship, we call $S^{-1}$ the *inverse* of $S$.
-The length of $S^{-1}$ cannot possibly be shorter than the length of $S$, so the positions must be at the same distance.
-Thus, we can look up both the current position **and** the inverse in the pruning table and take the value as the value of the heuristic.
+These two positions must be at the same distance, but our pruning table might have a greater value for $S^{-1}$ than $S$.
+Thus, we can look up both positions and take the maximum of both lookups as the value of the heuristic, potentially boosting our pruning.